thomas-maurice/brainfuck/README.md

 ##Addition to "standard" Brainfuck
-In addition to the standard specification of the Brainfuck language, this interpreter provides two more commands : @ which inserts a breakpoint in the program (it will stop and wait until the user hits a key) and $ which dumps the stack (the tape of the program)
+In addition to the standard specification of the Brainfuck language, this interpreter provides 3 more commands : @ which inserts a breakpoint in the program (it will stop and wait until the user hits a key), $ which dumps the stack (the tape of the program) and * which allows you do print the numeric value of a cell instead of the ASCII one.